tuanadurmus/DSA210-Project/README.md

 With the help of **Spotify Web API**, I was able to reach the genre of the music I've listened to.
 The first step was to create a Spotify Developer Account and get a Client ID.
 Next step was to run the [following codes](Spotify_genre_extract.py) to reach the genre of the artists to categorize the songs.

+## Data Processing

+### TikTok Data Processing:
+The TikTok hashtag csv file includes some lines with no hashtags and also a column with the URLs.
+For a clean dataset, I should get rid of them with [data processing methods].